“The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.” ~ Marcel Proust

 “Then your light shall break forth like the dawn, and your healing shall spring up quickly.” ~ Isaiah 58:8

 Featured photograph, award winning “Sanctuary, Chenonceau” by Teri Leigh Teed.
-One of my first “Healing Spirit Art” photographs, this one was my Mom’s favorite.
-When I made note cards of this photograph in 2005, they sold out quickly.
+One of my first “Healing Spirit Art” photographs, this was my Mom’s favorite.

-My good friend the Rev. Rusty Rabon has penned a very special poem, “The Light of Life”, in honor of this photograph, and Renee Phillips, New York art critic, has placed both works of art together on one of her websites.
+My good friend from childhood, the Rev. Rusty Rabon, has penned a very special poem, “The Light of Life” in honor of this photograph, and Renee Phillips, New York art critic, has placed both works of art together on one of her websites.
 Please visit A Healing Synergy of Art and Poetry, on the Healing Power of ART & ARTISTS website.